felipebravom/SemEval_2018_Task_1_Eval/README.md

  ```

  ## TODO
- Examples for making submissions for OC and Multi-label tasks will be published soon.
+ Examples for making submissions for ordinal and multi-label classification tasks will be published soon.
 We will use [MEKA](http://meka.sourceforge.net/) (a Multi-label Extension to WEKA)  for the multi-label data.